tunggvu/fb-group-data-summarize/README.md

 * SECRET_JWT PUBLIC_JWT you can generate base on RSA 2048
 * Example http://csfieldguide.org.nz/en/interactives/rsa-key-generator/index.html
 * Remember to replace NEW_LINE character by "\n" in application.yml

+* SENDGRID_API_KEY: you can generate API key by create account in sendgrid: https://signup.sendgrid.com/, after that generate API key in https://app.sendgrid.com/settings/api_keys
 ## Build Docker Image

 #### Create data folder for postgres